-February is Teen Dating Violence Awareness Month.
+Teen Dating Violence Awareness, warning signs and prevention.
 Dating.
 It’s a rite of passage that many of us remember with equal parts fondness and horror.
 Today, however, it’s a rite that’s more fraught than ever before — and unfortunately for many teens, modern dating anxieties go far beyond failed hairstyles, clothing faux pas, facepalm-worthy blunders, and unsightly blemishes.

 According to the Centers for Disease Control and Prevention, about 1 in every 10 teens who has been on a date has also been physically abused by a boyfriend or girlfriend in the last year.
 Every year, approximately 1.5 million high school students nationwide experience physical abuse from a dating partner.
 Adding to that danger, researchers report that 3 in 4 parents have never talked to their children about domestic violence.